HIPAA Compliance Checklist for 2025

 - Obtaining user consent before processing data.

-- Providing users with the right to access, correct, or delete their data.
+- Providing users the right to access, correct, or delete their data.

-- Appointing a Data Protection Officer (DPO) if your company processes large amounts of personal data.
+- Appointing a Data Protection Officer (DPO) if processing large amounts of personal data.

 - Reporting data breaches within 72 hours.